Lasall/inyoka-vim/README.md

 inyoka-vim
 ==========
-inyoka-vim contains an [inyoka](http://inyokaproject.org) VIM syntax highlighting scheme (and in short some snipMate sippets) for VIM 7+.
+inyoka-vim contains an [inyoka](http://inyokaproject.org) VIM syntax highlighting scheme (and in short some snipMate snippets) for VIM 7+.
 All color definitions are optimized for a dark colorscheme (I use xoria256) but please feel free to propose changes (e.g. a complete suite for a light colorscheme).
 Also inner file syntax highlighting of other